Wigan

 Wigan Pier, a wharf on the Leeds and Liverpool Canal, was made famous by the writer George Orwell.
-In his book The Road to Wigan Pier, Orwell highlighted the poor working and living conditions of inhabitants in the 1930s.
+In his book The Road to Wigan Pier (1937), Orwell highlighted the poor working and living conditions of inhabitants in the 1930s.
 Following the decline of heavy industry, Wigan Pier's warehouses and wharves became a local heritage centre and cultural quarter.
-The DW Stadium is home to Wigan Athletic Football Club and Wigan Warriors Rugby League Football Club.
+The Brick Community Stadium (formerly known as DW Stadium) is home to Wigan Athletic Football Club and Wigan Warriors Rugby League Football Club.